-Margaret Sherrard Sherraden’s scholarship focuses on household and community development.
+Margaret Sherraden’s scholarship focuses on household and community development.
 A leader in financial capability and asset building, she has published five books and numerous articles on advancing economic well-being.
-She led one of the 12 Grand Challenges for Social Work Initiative papers on Financial Capability and Asset Building for All.
+She led one of the 12 Grand Challenges in Social Work Initiative papers on Financial Capability and Asset Building for All.
 Sherraden is a faculty director at the Brown School’s

 Center for Social Development.